-Every state has a different formula to calculate FAC amount.
-We are in process of collecting this information.
+Every state has a different formula to calculate the FAC amount.
+We are in the process of collecting this information.
 We will update the readers of Bijli Bachao as soon as we get this information handy.

 How does FAC impact my electricity bill?

 It is a charge that is applicable per unit of electricity consumed.
-Unlike fixed charges it is a variable component on the electricity bill and changes as per your consumption of electricity every month.
+Unlike fixed charges, it is a variable component on the electricity bill and changes as per your consumption of electricity every month.
 At times it is negative as well but mostly it is positive.
-Any reduction in monthly consumption of electricity will surely help in bringing down the amount in this component.
+Any reduction in the monthly consumption of electricity will surely help in bringing down the amount in this component.
 So keep reading Bijli Bachao and reduce your electricity consumption.